Mary Gross: Saturday Night Live (1981–1985)

-Gross joined SNL in 1981, during the show's 7th season following the show's disastrous sixth season, when the show was nearly canceled.
+Gross joined SNL in 1981, during the show's seventh season, which was retooled extensively after the sixth season proved a critical failure.
 She became co-anchor of SNL's Weekend Update segment (renamed SNL Newsbreak) during her first season.
 She and the rest of the cast left in 1985 following executive producer Dick Ebersol's departure from the show.